aimrt.channel

 enable_filters: []

-The local type Channel backend is an official Channel backend provided by AimRT, used to publish messages to other modules within the same process.
-It automatically determines whether the publisher and subscriber are in the same Pkg and optimizes performance accordingly.
+The local type Channel backend is an officially provided Channel backend by AimRT, used to publish messages to other modules within the same process.
+It automatically determines whether the publisher and subscriber are within the same Pkg and optimizes performance accordingly.
 All its configuration items are as follows:

 Node